 Power took over a week to restore, and branches and debris continue to line our streets as I write this in mid-September.
 But, as we pray for our neighbors to the south, who suffered even more damage than the city — and we solemnly remember the state of our city at this time 16 years ago — we know it could have been so much worse, and we give thanks.

 As Hurricane Ida’s winds blew through New Orleans, many buildings that were already unstable succumbed to the incredible gusts.
-(For a look at PRC’s efforts to catalog the storm’s damage to historic structures, see page 14.)
+(Click here to take a look at PRC’s efforts to catalog the storm’s damage to historic structures)